eldalo/st-fly/README.md

 ## Development Mode Configuration for Micro front-ends

-To handle the development mode of a micro front-end and enable auto-updating, you need to configure the `"devRemotes"` property in the host's `project.json` file.
+To handle the development mode of a micro front-end and enable auto-updating, you need to configure the `"devRemotes"` property in the shell's `project.json` file.
 This allows the micro front-ends to automatically update during development.

 ### Example

-If you want the `host` micro front-end to have auto-updating, your `project.json` file should look like this in the serve options:
+If you want the `shell` micro front-end to have auto-updating, your `project.json` file should look like this in the serve options:

-- `app/host/project.json`
+- `app/shell/project.json`

 ```json
 {